-3.2.5 Environmental value
+3.2.5 Environment and sustainability

-- " Protects the natural and cultural values of the Brisbane River including sensitive treatment of significant vegetation having regard to the need to undertake tidal works and public realm improvements along and within the Brisbane River. - " Activates the river front by providing environmentally-sensitive low scale commercial, retail and community related development on or directly adjacent to the Brisbane River, where this will complement the PDA as a tourism destination.
+- " Protects the natural and cultural values of the Brisbane River including sensitive treatment of significant vegetation or appropriate mitigation measures, having regard to the need to undertake tidal works and public realm improvements along and within the Brisbane River. - " Promotes sub-tropical design outcomes in the core development and other development across the PDA.